Software-Improvement-Group/sigridci/docs/getting-started/uses.md

 ## System detailed views
 Moving deeper into code details, to know what to focus development efforts on, example analysis questions are:

-* Does the code show our craftmanship?
+* Does the code show our craftsmanship?
 Can we explain why code changes are hard when the business asks us for faster delivery?
 * In terms of technical debt, are we reaching quality goals?
 What should be prioritized on the backlog?
 * How well are we generally doing securing our systems?
 Where is this concerning?
 Are we actually exposed?
 Are there accepted risks that we accept as a business or false positive findings that we may ignore?